-The Friday Printmaking workshop provides a day workshop facility offering established artists and the new printmaker an opportunity to enhance and expand their print knowledge.
+The Friday Printmaking workshop at our Amersham Campus provides a day workshop facility offering established artists and the new printmaker an opportunity to enhance and expand their print knowledge.

 There are some additional costs for materials but the amount charged will depend on the type and quantity of materials used in projects.
 This can only be priced on a per project basis.
 A hard-backed A3 sketchbook is essential.